aptech/docs/docs/dfwider.rst

             * - pctl.names_prefix
               - String, the characters, if any, that should be added to the front of the newly created variable names.
 Default = "", no prefix.
             * - pctl.names_sep_combine
               - String, the characters, if any, that should be added between the tokens when creating the new variable names.
 Default = "_".
+NOTE: This can ONLY be used if `names_from` contains multiple variable names.
             * - pctl.id_cols
               - String array, containing the names of the variables that should be used to determine a unique observation.
 Default = "", meaning the combination of all variables other than those specified by ``names_from`` and ``values_from`` will be used.